letimvkocmoc/oktmo-parser/README.md

 # All-Russian Classifier of Municipal Territories (OKTMO) Parser #

 ## What is this? ##
-Simple and useful parser that helps you to get actual All-Russian Classifier of Municipal Territories (OKTMO).
+Simple and useful parser that helps you get actual All-Russian Classifier of Municipal Territories (OKTMO).

 ## Quick Guide ##
 The parser is based on the following structure: